SMART-Dal/Ansible-Reproducibility/README.md

 ### Run
 Navigate to the src directory of the project.

-Run the `detector.py` file with the path to your desired Ansible yaml file `python detector.py '/path/to/file/directory`
+Run the `detector.py` file with the path to your desired Ansible yaml file `python detector.py '/path/to/file/directory` or
+Add the path to the desired ansible files or repositories to the script and then Run `/bin/bash run_detector.sh`